tomwaddington/origin/docs/utilities/breakpoint.md

 scss-filename: _breakpoint.scss
 title: breakpoint
 ---
-The `breakpoint` utility uses a media query to apply CSS rules only when particular `min-width` values are met.
-Values range from `sm` to `xx-lg`.
+The `breakpoint` utility uses a `@media` query to apply CSS rules only when particular `min-width` values are met.

-While the `break` mixin is available everywhere, the breakpoint HTML classes are only available for certain properties; those we've actually needed them for in practice:
+Break points should normally be reserved for when content ‘breaks’ (the clue is in the name).
+But we want some sensible defaults to use for making broad stroke changes to some of our utilities:

 * [`display`]({{ site.baseurl }}/utilities/display)
 * [`float`]({{ site.baseurl }}/utilities/float)